Left Continue shopping

 Instructions

 Line a baking sheet with parchment paper.
-In a food processor, combine Otto’s Naturals - Cassava Flour, sugar, and salt by pulsing briefly.
+In a food processor, briefly pulse cassava flour, sugar, and salt.
 Add cold butter and process until butter is the size of peas, about 5 seconds.
-Add ice water, one tablespoon at a time, until just moistened and crumbly.
+Add ice water, one Tablespoon at a time, until just moistened and crumbly.

 Transfer dough to a lightly floured work surface and shape into a disk.